jedick/plotmydata/README.md

 - Docker Compose supports definitions of containerized AI agents and one or more MCP servers (through Docker MCP Gateway) for scalable and secure deployment.
 - R offers many statistical functions that can be exposed through an MCP server with the mcptools package.

-"invent" was chosen as the Docker Compose project name to make it easier to find in log messages, image names, etc.
+"plotmydata" was chosen as the Docker Compose project name to make it easier to find in log messages, image names, etc.

 ## Build and run the project (OpenAI)